trepidacious/gatsby-rebeam-org/src/pages/gatsby-static-site.md

 ### Smartypants quotes

-If you want nice "fancy quotes", correct apostrophe's (I think that's a totally grammatical apostrophe in the right place <icon name="thumbs up outline"></icon>), small - and large -- dashes then add [gatsby-remark-smartypants](https://www.gatsbyjs.org/packages/gatsby-remark-smartypants/).
+If you want nice "fancy quotes", correct apostrophe's (I think that's a totally grammatical apostrophe in the right place...), small - and large -- dashes then add [gatsby-remark-smartypants](https://www.gatsbyjs.org/packages/gatsby-remark-smartypants/).